| |

-Note: all costs listed are for two people so to get the prices for a solo traveller, simply halve the costs for public transport, activities and costs.
+Note: all costs below are for two people.
+To get the prices for a solo traveller, halve the costs.

 Lisbon Calling Room 4